Nathen-T/Portfolio-Site/index.md

 ---
 ### Predicting Customer Churn in a Telecommunications Company

-My task was to develop a predictive model to identify 3000 customers most likely to churn for a major U.S. wireless telecommunications company.
+My project was to develop a predictive model to identify 3000 customers most likely to churn for a major U.S. wireless telecommunications company.
 I tested a variety of models including quardratic discriminant analysis, logistic regression, K-nearest neighbors and classification trees.
 I also preformed stepwise regression and lasso regularisation to help identify key variables.
 A logistic regression was chosen due to its high interpretability and accuracy.

 <img src="Projects/Predicting Customer Churn/Churn Image.jpg?raw=true"/>